Tyrn/wei/the-insider-en.typ

 refuse and the next  night a fire  starts in  the  office.
 The next day this vermin  comes to  me  again,  expresses its  condolences, and  asks  for two hundred  thousand again.
-When  I complained to the police, they gave me  the advice - don' buck and cough up the money - the abbot is connected to Horn's gang."
+When  I complained to the police, they gave me  the advice---don' buck and cough up the money---the abbot is connected to Horn's gang."

-     "By  the way,  speaking  about  banks  -  do  you  know that  only  the companies, with accounts  in Shavash controlled banks,  received the  budget financing this month?
+     "By  the way,  speaking  about  banks---do  you  know that  only  the companies, with accounts  in Shavash controlled banks,  received the  budget financing this month?
 They say that Shavash had a ten percent kickback.